null

 5.48x5.37x4.08mm – 71% Table 76% Table.

-1. In round cut diamonds, slightly deeper cut diamonds will result in a smaller diamond depending on the stone (see the difference in mm or millimeters between excellent cut and very cut with depth at 64%).
+1. In round cut diamonds, a slightly deeper cut can lead to a smaller diamond, contingent on the stone.
+This difference is observable in millimeters, comparing excellent cut with very cut diamonds having a depth of 64%.

-2. In fancy cut diamonds, this may not always be true; you may get a slightly deeply cut diamond with the same or larger dimensions in mm as one with ideal proportions (Please note that fancy cut diamonds are cut differently, and the GIA has yet to agree on their ideal proportions).
-In this case, going for a slightly deeper fancy cut diamond with the right dimensions and a good table might not be a bad idea for the right price.
+2. In the case of fancy cut diamonds, this principle may not always hold true.
+It's possible to acquire a slightly deeper cut diamond with the same or larger millimeter dimensions as one with ideal proportions.
+It's important to note that fancy cut diamonds are crafted differently, and the establishment of ideal proportions by the GIA for such cuts is still under consideration.
+Therefore, opting for a slightly deeper fancy cut diamond, provided it has appropriate dimensions and a commendable table, could be a prudent choice if the price is right.

 Round Cut DiamondPrincess Cut DiamondOval Cut DiamondCushion Cut DiamondEmerald Cut DiamondRadiant Cut Diamond, Marquise cut Diamond, and Asscher Cut Diamond.

-To make the long story short, the cut of a diamond is a complicated matter, and for the average consumer, it is best to go with the industry's standards.
-For round-cut diamonds, follow the GIA's cutting grading first.
-Alternatively, you can utilize our summarized proportions in the article referenced above.
+In essence, the matter of diamond cut is multifaceted, and for the average consumer, it's advisable to align with the industry's established norms.
+When considering round-cut diamonds, it's prudent to prioritize the GIA's cutting grading.
+Alternatively, you can make use of the summarized proportions provided in the aforementioned article for a more streamlined approach.